hsfl/cosmos/cross_compile_pi0.md

 ## Install the RPI toolchain on Docker
 Make sure to install the Docker image as described here: https://github.com/hsfl/cosmos.
 Start the Docker container and enter the terminal.

-TO DO: Update command for the new docker compose set up.
 ```
 docker run -t -d --name cosmos cosmos
 ```
 Now let's install the toolchain.
 First download from the provided repository and then extract the files to the '/opt/' directory:
 ```
 wget https://github.com/Pro/raspi-toolchain/releases/latest/download/raspi-toolchain.tar.gz
 tar xfz raspi-toolchain.tar.gz --strip-components=1 -C /opt
 ```